Mohid123/IST-NAV/README.md

 ## Welcome to Mohid's Github Page

 This page serves as a gateway to the routing project IST-NAV.
-IST-NAV is basically a web based routing application for the Institute of Space Technology developed by students (Mohid and Hamza) from the Department of Space Sciences (Remote Sensing and GIS branch)
+IST-NAV is basically a web and mobile based routing application for the Institute of Space Technology developed as a Final Year Project by Muhammad Mohid from the Department of Space Sciences (Remote Sensing and GIS branch).
+The project won the Gold Medal for Best Student Project for the Department.

-## IST-NAV: A Web Based Routing application for IST.
+## IST-NAV: A Web/Mobile Based Routing Application for IST.

 ## Leaflet.html
 Leaflet.html is the main webpage for IST-NAV.
 It includes the entire code for the GUI design.